 Condensate Recovery Pump Systems

-At Valveforce, we are experts in the field of steam engineering and condensate pump systems and can offer real value to our customers in factories and hospitals.
+At Valveforce, we are experts in the field of steam engineering and condensate recovery systems and can offer real value to our customers in factories and hospitals.
 We have vast experience in designing, supplying and installing steam distribution, steam pipe installation and condensate recovery systems.

-Condensate Recovery Energy Savings
+Condensate Pump Sets Energy Savings

 Our condensate recovery systems perform a vital role in the overall system of redeeming condensate by ensuring that latent energy is retained.
 By returning hot condensate to the boiler feedtank or hotwell, the sensible heat in the condensate can be saved.
 Hot condensate contains approximately 10% of the heat that was originally added to the feedwater to produce steam.
 It therefore makes sound economic sense to recover this heat.
 By simply increasing the condensate return rate from 50% to 80% at 80°C for example, a 4% reduction in fuel can be achieved.
 This represents a substantial monetary saving.
-In many cases condensate pumps will pay for itself within a few months.
+In many cases condensate recovery systems will pay for itself within a few months.
 The savings will continue for years.

 Further savings you benefit from are: